Moodle has two mechanisms for exporting and backing up course content.

 Transferring a Moodle course from Swarthmore to another institution

 It may be possible to export a course from Swarthmore's Moodle site and import it to another institution's Moodle site.
 Download the .mbz Moodle backup file as specified above and use the Moodle Restore feature to import it to the other Moodle site.
-Depending on the versions of Moodle used, it may not be possible to transfer all the information.
+Depending on the versions of Moodle used, it may not be possible to transfer all the activities.